akingscote/akingscote.github.io/_posts/2024-12-08-microsoft-azure-cross-tenant-vm-domain-join.md

 ![](../images/vm-domain-join/architecture.drawio.png)

 # Microsoft Entra ID (Azure Active Directory)
-Microsoft Azure Directory Domains often get confused with the on-premises equivelants, which is probably what fuelled the [name change to Microsoft Entra ID](m ) in 2023.
+Microsoft Azure Directory Domains often get confused with the on-premises equivalents, which is probably what fuelled the [name change to Microsoft Entra ID](m ) in 2023.
 They really share very little similarities, there isnt group policy in an ~~AzureAD~~ Entra ID Domain, nor are there domain controllers to manage or server-roles to control.

 Although saying that, you can deploy ~~Azure Active Directory~~ Microsoft Entra Domain Services, which does provide the on-premise domain functionality to the cloud tenant.
 Or you can integrate your on-premise machines directly to Microsoft Entra ID, or use Azure Arch to manage on-premise machines but in Azure, or implement split tenancy, hash-only syncs etc...
 Basically, unsuprisingly, Microsoft Azure integrates nicely with the traditional Microsoft ecosystem and you can pretty much do whatever you want.